vicliv/CompactionAnalysis/README.md

 ## Installation

-You will need to install the following ressources to be able to run replicate the results
+You will need to install the following ressources to be able to run replicate the results.

 ##### RocksDB:
 Follow the installation process here : https://github.com/facebook/rocksdb/blob/master/INSTALL.md